ChenSysu/homepage/about.md

 Learn more and contribute on [GitHub](https://github.com/poole).

 ## Papers and Talks

-Some fun facts about the setup of this project include:

-* Workshop For Ph.D Students in Philosophy of Five Universities, November 20--23, 2015 Wuhan, Hubei, China
 * W. Chen and U. Endriss.
 Preservation of Semantic Properties during the Aggregation of Abstract Argumentation Frameworks.
 Working Paper, 2017.
-* Workshop on Future Directions in Computational Social Choice, Budapest, November 2016